-We have had fun building a trojan horse, learning Aesop's Fables, making Greek costumes, preparing and eating Greek food ... and I have added an overview of how you can create your own unit study or homeschool history Curricululm on Ancient Greece.
+We have had fun building a Trojan horse, learning Aesop's Fables, making Greek costumes, preparing and eating Greek food ... and to help you design your own homeschool history ancient Greece curriculum, I have added an overview of home school ideas and Ancient Greek resources to make it happen.

-When choosing how to study history there are a number of questions you need to answer.
+When choosing how to study homeschool history there are a number of questions you need to answer.

 For example, it is good to think about:

-However, if you decide to only study history for a few hours per week, you need to choose a book which you can use as a spine and which gives you an overview of the culture.
+If you decide to only study history for a few hours per week, you will need to choose a book which you can use as a spine and which gives you an overview of the culture.

 As with the study of Ancient Rome, you can choose spinebooks as the thread that runs through the study.